theramiyer/blog/content/posts/2019/2019-08-12-kashmir-and-article-370-part-two.md

 ## Political parties of Kashmir

 The political parties of Kashmir have their own agendas that keep changing unpredictably, as days pass.
-The stand taken by the <span class='small-caps'>NDA</span> government is that the autonomy of Jammu and Kashmir did not help the common men and women of the region.
+The stand taken by the {{< smallcaps "NDA" >}} government is that the autonomy of Jammu and Kashmir did not help the common men and women of the region.
 In fact, it worsened the situation for regions such as Leh and Kargil.
 While the members of the Ladakh region are majority Buddhist, they feel the Muslim majority regions have had the most attention from the politicians of the region.
 Those in the Ladakh region feel let down.

 Also, the political parties have aided the separatist groups as well, either directly or indirectly, on more than one occasion.
 Based on their agenda, the parties spin the narratives and incite people.
 But the people of Kashmir often feel that these parties are their hope, that these parties will deliver justice.
 And the parties have indeed, on occasion.